preview for Grocery Shopping for a Healthy Lifestyle

 Westend61//Getty Images

-Avocados are full of healthy plant-based fats and protein, which both help keep you fuller longer, says Amy Kimberlain, RDN, the founder of Amy's Nutrition Kitchen.
+Avocados are full of healthy plant-based fats and protein, which both help keep you fuller longer, says Amy Kimberlain, RDN, a Miami-based nutritionist and certified diabetes care and education specialist.
 The healthy fats also score a win for keto dieters.
 You can pair avocado with veggies, enjoy a few slices on their own, or blend into a creamy smoothie for a nutrient-packed snack.

 Buy it now